Mustangally/Wiki.js/Proxmox/PfSense.md

 Once we're in, we'll be brought to a setup checklist.
 Click through here and make sure nothing stands out.
 The big thing will be setting up your "LAN" IP address.
 This is the IP your VM's will be looking for as their gateway.

+I'll be using `10.0.100.100/24` for this project.
+I typically make my gateways either `x.x.x.1` or `x.x.x.100`, as it's easy for me to remember.